mjwestcott/fennel/docs/architecture.rst

 it is awaited in the running asyncio event loop, otherwise it is run in a `ThreadPoolExecutor` so as not to block the loop.

-The other coroutines maintain the health of the system by publshing heartbeats, polling for scheduled jobs, and responding to the death of other workers or executors.
+The other coroutines maintain the health of the system by publishing heartbeats, polling for scheduled jobs, and responding to the death of other workers or executors.

 CPU-bound tasks benefit from multiple processes.
 We default to running